Co-ed Indoor Division Rules

 To play in the Big City Volleyball League, a person must both be on their team’s roster and must have handed in a waiver form.
 Teams have until the 6th match of the season to add players to their roster.
-To do so, the league must be notified (by phone: 212-288-4240 or e-mail: email@example.com) by 5:00 p.m. the day of the match in which they wish to use such players.
-(Leaving the info on our answering machine is fine.) and Captains must add them to the online roster.
+To do so, the league must be notified by e-mail: firstname.lastname@example.org, by 5:00 p.m. the day of the match in which they wish to use such players and Captains must add them to the online roster.
 Such players must then fill out a waiver (available in every gym) and hand it in to the ref.
 PLAYERS MAY NOT BE ADDED AT THE GYM!

 If you are found to be using a player who is not on your roster OR has not handed in a waiver form, you will forfeit all three games of the match(es) in question.

 After match 6 (including the postseason), roster exemptions to replace injured players or players who have moved will be handled on a case-by-case basis.
 In no event will the league allow any such player to be replaced by someone at a higher skill level.

 Players may only play on one team per division.
 A player MAY play on a Division 3A and a Division 3B team, but may NOT play on two Division 3A teams.
 Teams playing with any player who is not on their roster will forfeit any games they win.
 (Teams are NOT allowed to “borrow” players from other teams for the evening).

 Playoff Eligibility: To be eligible for postseason play, a player must have appeared in at least one match during the regular season.
 This is to prevent teams from loading up with “ringers.”